-This course is part of an exciting new series on OccupationalTherapy.com designed as a salute to the OT pioneers with guest editor Dr. Franklin Stein.
+This course is part of a quarterly series on OccupationalTherapy.com designed as a salute to the OT pioneers with contributing editor Dr. Franklin Stein.
 It is presented in an engaging Q & A format and highlights the OT pioneer's journey into occupational therapy and research accomplishments.

 Course created on March 11, 2019

 CEUs/PDUs Offered: AOTA/0.1 Introductory, Category 3: Professional Issues - OT Research; CE Broker/1.0 Home Study, General (FL), Patient Related (AL), General Continuing Education (GA), Direct Client/patient Services In Occupational Therapy (SC), 706886; IACET/0.1; NBCOT/1.25 Beginner, Education And/or Research